rijkvanzanten/luaus/README.md

 TWITTER_ACCESS_TOKEN_KEY=<access_token_key>
 TWITTER_ACCESS_TOKEN_SECRET=<access_token_secret>
 ```
 *Nothing will be posted to Twitter when there are no credentials supplied.
-If you would like to have access to the _official_ Luaus Live Twitter bot, [email Rijk](mailto:rijkvanzanten@me.com) or slide into Rijk's [DMs](http://twitter.com/rijkvanzanten).
+If you would like to have access to the _official_ Luaus Live Twitter bot, [email Rijk](mailto:rijkvanzanten@me.com) or [slide into his DMs](http://twitter.com/rijkvanzanten).

 ---